vnen/godot-tiled-importer/README.md

 * Support for group layers, which are imported as `Node2D`s.
 * Custom properties for maps, layers, tilesets, and objects are imported as metadata.
 Custom properties on tiles can be imported into the TileSet resource.
+* Map background imported as a parallax background (so it's virtually infinite)
 * Support for post-import script.

 ## Usage (once the plugin is enabled)